cloud-gov/cg-site/content/docs/ops/runbook/troubleshooting-kubernetes.md

 kubectl --namespace :namespace delete pod :pod-name
 ```

+##### Pod is in a CrashLoopBackoff state

+If you find that the pod logs are saying that it is out of disk space, follow
+this course of action:

+1. Search in the AWS console for the first part of the pod-name, e.g.
+   `xc956b1d94dd64`.
+1. Go to console, search under EC2 > Volumes and select the volume and manually increase size
+1. Find the `minion` instance, run `lsblk` and then `resize2fs /that/volume`
+1. Delete pods

 #### Manually pulling an image from Docker

 By default, Kubernetes does not pull docker images that already exist on the